holidayextras/holidayextras.github.com/github_desktop.md

 Getting Set Up With Github Desktop
 ========================

-If at any stage you get stuck, drop a note in slack channel #guild-tech-brand and one of the tech brand champions will help you out.
+If at any stage you get stuck, drop a note in slack channel #guild-tech-brand and one of the team with the tech brand stretch will help you out.

 ### Github Desktop Initial Setup